You are here

 Description

-The P&O Technical Officer will report directly to the Technical Head of the Program and Rehabilitation Specialist.
+The P&O Technical Advisor will report directly to the Technical Head of the Program and Rehabilitation Specialist.

-This position will be responsible for overseeing the functional link with Rehab Technical Officers and management of P&O Technicians.
+This position will be responsible for overseeing the functional link with Rehab Technical Advisors and management of P&O Technicians.

 The incumbent will be based across seven bases in Afghanistan (Kabul, Kandahar, Nimroz, Bamiyan, Kunduz, Herat, and Nangarhar) where comprehensive physical rehabilitation services are provided through mobile teams, static teams, and four specialized physical rehabilitation centers offering Prosthetic and Orthotic (P&O) services.